Avaneer Logo

 Challenges

 Another challenge the hospital faces is a lack of health equity among its patient population.
-Davidson County, where Nashville General is located, has the highest level of food insecurity in the state of Tennessee and more than 12% of the population find it difficult to access healthy food.
+Davidson County, where Nashville General is located, has the highest level of food insecurity in the state of Tennessee with more than 12% of the population finding it difficult to access healthy food.
 Other social determinants of health (SDOH) like income, education, affordable housing, and access to transportation, also have a significant impact on Nashville General’s patient population.

 An Innovative Approach